SeonghwanSeo/molvoxel/README.md

 # MolVoxel: Molecular Voxelization Tool
 MolVoxel is an easy-to-use **Molecular Voxelization Tool** implemented in Python.

-It requires few dependencies, so you can install it very simply.
-If you want to use numba version, just install numba.
+It requires few dependencies, so it's very simple to install and use.
+If you want to use numba version, just install numba additionally.

 ### Dependencies